Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Plasmon Dispersion

 Thus, we obtain that the plasmon dispersion in band HK is divergent in the $q \rightarrow 0$ limit, as plotted in Fig. \ref{fig:1/q_plasmon}.

-The plasmon dispersion here is unaffected by the removable discontinuity in the Lindhard function at $\mathbf{q}=0$.
-For a more realistic short-ranged interacting system, we would expect the Lindhard function to be continuous as $\mathbf{q}\rightarrow 0$, and so would expect the divergence of the plasma frequency to soften.
-Nevertheless, our results suggest that even for a short-range interacting Mott insulator, the plasmon dispersion can have anomalous $\mathbf{q}$ dependence.
+The plasmon dispersion here is unaffected by the removable discontinuity in the density response function at $\mathbf{q}=0$.
+For a short-ranged interacting system, we would expect the density response function to be continuous as $\mathbf{q}\rightarrow 0$, and so would expect the divergence of the plasma frequency to soften.

 Since the conventional $f$-sum rule states that the intensity of a conventional plasmon scales as $q^2$ at small momenta \cite{pines1966}, it is natural to inquire whether such a divergent plasma dispersion of Eq. (\ref{eq:plasmon_dispersion}) would imply a modified form of the $f$-sum rule for HK model.
 This will be the focus of discussion in the next section, where we will demonstrate that the answer is indeed affirmative.
-In fact, it is this divergent plasmon that reflects a subtlety in defining the current operator.
+In fact, it is this divergence that reflects a subtlety in defining the current operator.